tiwarylab/mahler/README.md

-# Tempo
+# MAHLER

-TEMPO (Transferable Estimation via Metadynamics of Perturbations in Off-rates) provides a command-line interface intended to orchestrate future simulation workflows.
+MAHLER (Metadynamics-Anchored Hybrid Learning for Engineering off-Rates) provides a command-line interface intended to orchestrate future simulation workflows.
 This repository currently offers a lightweight backbone that can be installed with `pip` and extended with new commands.

 ## Installation